Ritesh-Sil/Change-Data-Capture-using-PySpark-in-AWS/README.md

 # Change-Data-Capture-using-PySpark-in-AWS
-The core intention of this project is to get idea about PySpark and handful of AWS technologies
+The core intention of this project is to get idea about PySpark and handful of AWS technologies like :
+- AWS Relational Database Services(RDS)
+- AWS Simple Storage Service(S3)
+- AWS Database Migration Service (DMS)
+- AWS Lambda
+- AWS Cloudwatch
+- AWS Glue

 Acknowledgement and reference : -
 This project is inspired by the course - ***PySpark & AWS: Master Big Data With PySpark and AWS***